-In Lean / Six Sigma / Lean Six Sigma / Productivity Improvement, the ability to understand and analyze customer needs is the starting point of the improvement journey.
+In any Lean, Six Sigma, Lean Six Sigma or Operational Excellence initiative, the ability to understand and analyze customer needs is the starting point of the improvement journey.
 Voice of the Customer (VOC) is a process used to capture the needs / requirements /feedback from the customer (internal or external), both stated and unstated.

 VOC can be captured in a variety of ways: Direct discussion or interviews, surveys, focus groups, customer specifications, observation, warranty data, field reports, complaint logs, etc.

 Using Kano Model For Voice of the Customer (VOC) Analysis